,

 These clear, vertical tubes are installed in the suction or discharge line of a pump.
 By isolating the pump and timing how long it takes to draw down a known volume, operators can quickly calculate the exact flow rate in GPH, LPH, or mL/min.

-The column body is typically made from clear PVC or acrylic for excellent visibility, while the end caps are available in CPVC, PTFE, or Stainless Steel to ensure full chemical compatibility with the pumped fluid.
+The column body is typically made from clear PVC or acrylic for excellent visibility, while the end caps are available in CPVC, PTFE, PVDF, PVC to ensure full chemical compatibility with the pumped fluid.

-Calibration Columns with CPVC, PTFE, or Stainless Steel end caps are the most reliable and cost-effective way to verify and document chemical dosing pump performance.
+Calibration Columns with CPVC, PTFE, PVDF, PVC end caps are the most reliable and cost-effective way to verify and document chemical dosing pump performance.

 Furthermore, operators use these columns to perform simple, visual, and highly accurate pump calibration.